PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 provenance-preserving copy-on-write.
 PReLU output shapes and per-axis metadata move to NHWC, while public PReLU output boundaries reject before mutation.

+Softmax uses the already characterized axis-preserving float plan.
+The outer NHWC→NCHW adapter becomes a local NHWC→NHCW adapter, Softmax stays last-axis, and a local NHCW→NHWC adapter feeds the NHWC Concat.
+Beta and tensor provenance are retained.
+The family requires exactly one Softmax plus at least one direct companion; public Softmax outputs reject before mutation.
+The legacy matcher's existing quantized-Softmax safety gate already rejects this post-Quantize topology, so no duplicate legacy rewrite remains reachable.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the nineteen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the twenty indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: